 END

-• We need to store the returned value in a variable and pass that variable as an argument to the output parameter of the stored procedure.
+- We need to store the returned value in a variable and pass that variable as an argument to the stored procedure’s output parameter.

 USE master